-Hourly rate = fixed in the employment document Staff costs = hourly rate number of hours worked on the project
+Hourly rate = fixed in the employment document

+Staff costs = hourly rate \ number of hours worked on the project

-- Employment/work contract or an appointment decision/contract considered as an employment document (including information on the hourly rate), which is provided with a clear reference to the project. - Job description providing information on responsibilities related to the project. - Payslips or other documents of equivalent probative value. - Data from the working time registration system, e.g. time sheets, providing information on the number of hours spent per month on the project and on the tasks performed for the project. - Proof of payment of salaries and the employer's contribution.
+- Employment/work contract or an appointment decision/contract considered as an employment document (including information on the hourly rate). - Job description providing information on responsibilities related to the pre-defined project. - Payslips or other documents of equivalent probative value. - Data from the working time registration system, e.g. time sheets, providing information on the number of hours spent per month on the pre-defined project and on the tasks performed for the project. - Proof of payment of salaries and the employer's contribution.